 A friend of mine has HER2-positive breast cancer.
 Can you tell me what this means?

-Whenever breast cancer recurs or spreads, the cancer cells should be retested for HER2 as well as for hormone receptor status, as these can change from the original cancer in up to 20 to 30 percent of cases.
+Whenever breast cancer recurs or spreads, the cancer cells should be retested for HER2 as well as for hormone receptor status, as these can change from the original diagnosis.

 See more Expert Answers

-- Yamouchi H, et al. HER2 and predicting response to therapy in breast cancer. http://www.uptodate.com/home/index.
-Accessed March 26, 2012.
+- Yamauchi H, et al. HER2 and predicting response to therapy in breast cancer. https://www.uptodate.com/contents/search.
+Accessed Feb.
+23, 2020.

 - Waks AG, et al. Breast cancer treatment: A review.
 JAMA.
 2019; doi:doi:10.1001/jama.2018.19323.